Why Study Biology?

 Biology at the University of Sydney

 At the University of Sydney you have an opportunity to study a multitude of organisms ranging from bacteria to fungi, plants and animals.
 Biology is an immensely complex and extremely important area of science.
-By enrolling in the School of Biological Sciences, or its units of study, you can discover the intricate mechanisms that interact to create the wonders of life.
+By enrolling in the Biological Sciences, or its units of study, you can discover the intricate mechanisms that interact to create the wonders of life.

 Frequently Asked Questions

 At the University there are several ways to study biology.
 Most students complete a major in biology as part of their Bachelor of Science (BSc), providing great flexibility.
 You may also take a major in other specialised areas involving biological science, such as marine science, marine biology, molecular biology and genetics, environmental science, bioinformatics or plant science.